wludh/womenandtech/howthewebworks.md

 You website needs to tell the browser where to find your image, and how to display it.
 At a bare minimum, you need to include the path to your image in an `<img>` tag:

 `<img src="pathtoimage">`

+Quick terminology review: "src" is an attribute of the element "img"

 ### Try it out